The AES Corporation (AES)

 = 0.19

-The cash ratio measures a company's ability to cover its short-term liabilities with its available cash and cash equivalents.
+The cash ratio measures a company's ability to cover short-term liabilities with its cash and cash equivalents.
+A higher cash ratio indicates a stronger ability to meet short-term obligations without relying on external sources of financing.